irunegoizueta/envelope/README.md

-# envelope
+# Robotic string-envelope opening
 This is a ROS package to untie the string of an envelope that has been previously tied arbitrarily.
-The material used for this is:
+## Hardware requirements
-1) Universal Robot UR10
+- Universal Robot UR10
-2) Robotiq FT300 wrist force/torque sensor
+- Robotiq FT300 wrist force/torque sensor
-3) Robotiq 3 finger gripper
+- Robotiq 3 finger gripper
-4) String envelope:
+- String envelope:
     - Distance between pivots: 4,25 cm
     - Pivots' radius: 4 mm

  Initially, the robot is grasping the end of the string in the middle of pivots.
-## Requirements
+## Software prerequisites
 - ROS kinetic.
 - Universal robot package (communication with UR10 controllers).
 - Robotiq package (communication with FT300 force/torque sensor and 3 finger gripper).